ansible/dci-partner-ansible/docs/overview.md

 # DCI Terminology

-**User:** A User.
-Two possible roles, a team admin, with administrator privileges and a regular user.

-**Team:** Users are part of a team.
-Distributed-CI is a multi-tenant platform, where each team is isolated.
-As of now, users can only be part of a single team.
+**User:** A User, in exactly one team.
+In one of the following roles:

+  * **User:** Basic privilege account.

+  * **Admin:** Has the ability to create users within their team.

+  * **Product Owner:** Has the ability to create teams.
+User must be in the `Product Team`.

+**Product Team:** The "top-level" team, in this case Ansible.

+**Partner Team:** Network Partner team.
+For companies that have multiple products in and development teams we split this into groups, such as "company-product", e.g. `cisco-ios`, `cisco-nxos`.
+Otherwise a single team is used, such as `Juniper`.

 **Remote CI:** This item represents your lab.
 It is an item that will hold the label that will be attached to job runs.
 Users of a team are associated with the Remote CIs they are allowed to interact with.
-Special Tests can be attached to specific Remote CIs
+Special Tests can be attached to specific Remote CIs.
+Remote CIs are owned by a "team", so the same name can be reused, e.g. Remote CI `net` can exist under "Ansible" and "cisco-nxos".

 **Test:** Set of tests that will be run on the deployed platform.
 Tests can be specified at different level.
 The Topic level, the Team level, the Remote CI level.